 Humankind, of the Human Kind: Though many companies are offering facilitation during their virtual sessions, there is a special skill to instructional delivery via virtual means.
 It’s a distinct skill set that, many trainers will tell you, is very different than facilitating in front of a class of live humans.
 Not only should your virtual facilitator have the specialized training needed to ensure the training is successful, but you should ask: Do you have a producer or technical contact to ensure a flawless experience, and to troubleshoot problems?
 Are your tools accessible across a broad variety of platforms?

 Also, does your facilitator and design team know how to mix the right formula of content, visuals, graphics, and interaction to keep things focused and compelling?
 Do you have things like breakout rooms, quizzes, and chats?

 Variety Adds the Spice: Does your content meet our business needs?
 Can it be customized?
 During these times, the best training for you and your sales team incorporates information that is truly focused on helping you to move the needle now.
 That should involve certain table stakes, including customized content designed for the variables of your business, market, or vertical, and pre-work that incorporates your company’s goals and aspirations into the mix.

 Looking to boost the effectiveness and performance of your remote sales team?
-Our IMPACT Selling Virtual Instructor-Led Sales Training Program is the perfect solution.
+The Brooks Group's IMPACT Selling Virtual Instructor-Led Sales Training Program is the perfect solution.
 Our expert facilitators can train your team online from anywhere, in a live, collaborative, virtual classroom.
 Learn more about our Virtual Instructor-Led Training by filling out the form below to request one of our helpful information packets.